Approximation Error of the Burst Approximation for a Stochastic Gene Expression Model: Introduction

 \section{Introduction}

-Gene expression is one of the most fundamental processes in molecular biology, where the genetic information is realized as functional gene products.
-In most cases, gene expression consists of transcription followed by translation.
-During transcription, messenger RNA (mRNA) is synthesized by copying specific segments of DNA, whereas translation is the the process of producing proteins using mRNA as templates.
-To quantitatively understand and predict this process, constructing reasonable mathematical models is necessary.
+Gene expression is one of the most fundamental processes in molecular biology, through which genetic information is converted into functional gene products.
+In most cases, gene expression involves two main stages: transcription and translation.
+During transcription, messenger RNA (mRNA) is synthesized from specific segments of DNA, whereas translation refers to the production of proteins using mRNA as a template.
+To quantitatively understand and predict this process, it is essential to propose appropriate mathematical models.
 Notably, intrinsic stochasticity is the key feature of gene expression.
-Such inherent stochasticity originates from random collisions among molecules, and becomes relatively significant due to low numbers of mRNA and protein molecules in most cells \cite{Centraldogmasinglemolecule2011Nature}.
-Randomized expression of genes can be beneficial for biological adaptation to changing environments \cite{Noisegeneexpression2005Science}.
-However, how fluctuations propagate within and across cells, and are eventually brought under control, remains an open question.
+Such inherent stochasticity originates from random collisions among molecules, and becomes relatively significant due to low numbers of mRNA and protein molecules in most cells \cite{CentralDogmaSinglemolecule2011}.
+Randomized expression of genes can be beneficial for biological adaptation to changing environments \cite{NoiseGeneExpression2005}.
+However, how these fluctuations propagate within and across cells, and how they are ultimately regulated, remains an open question at the theoretical level.